The Division Error Code MIKE 20220360: Fixed

 int c = a / b;

-Since the computer is trying to divide by zero, it will produce the division error number MIKE 20220360.
+Since the computer tries to divide by zero, it will produce the division error number MIKE 20220360.
 To manage this error via exception handling, you may use a try-catch block:

 int a = 10;